RamanGupta16/ipmonit/README.md

 ````````````
 $ ipmonit --help
 Usage: ipmonit [OPTION...]
-   -b, --daemon      Run as daemon process using syslog for logging into file /var/log/messages
+   -b, --daemon   Run as daemon with root login and single instance.
+Using syslog for logging into file /var/log/messages
 ````````````
 ## Testing
 * Tested on CentOS6 and CentOS8: